nudro/affectnet_fmv_detection/README.md

 # fearclassifier
 Crowd fear classifier on FMV

 #Introduction
-Development of a prototype for collective fear detection on YouTube videos.
+Development of a very simple prototype for collective fear detection on YouTube videos.
+Uses the basic OpenCV haarcascade, a simple CNN, and was trained on data from the AffectNet database.
+The pre-trained model is available <a href="https://umbc.box.com/s/fty8xtwbjyui5maxwwtaubz7x8u03thh">here.</a>

 #Data
 AffectNet database, obtained with permission from Ali Mollahosseini, Behzad Hasani, and Mohammad H. Mahoor, “AffectNet: A New Database for Facial Expression, Valence, and Arousal Computation in the Wild”, IEEE Transactions on Affective Computing, 2017.
 URL - http://mohammadmahoor.com/affectnet/